shermanhui/basic-maps-webapp/README.md

 - ~~Style marker differently and usefully~~
 - Search function is optimized and provides things like autocomplete
 - ~~README file detailing steps on how to run the project~~
-- Comments are concise and self documenting
+- ~~Comments are concise and self documenting~~
-- Code ready for personal review
+- ~~Code ready for personal review~~

+To-Dos for the Future:
+- Menu
+- Close InfoWindows on List View Search
+- Users can add/remove locations directly from infowindow